 Differences Between Softwood and Hardwood Trees

-When discussing wooden floors, it is not uncommon to hear the terms ‘hardwood’ and ‘softwood’.
+When discussing solid wood flooring, it is not uncommon to hear the terms ‘hardwood’ and ‘softwood’.
 People just assume that hardwood is…well, ‘hard’ and softwood is respectively ‘soft’.
 No, it isn’t as simple as that.
 Those terms have nothing to do with tough the wood itself is.
 Yew, for example, is classified as softwood but it’s harder than many types of hardwood, including some types of oak.

 What do those terms mean then?
 What is the difference between softwood and hardwood and how can this help us choose the right type of floor for us?